eagle-io/docs/source/topics/nodes/datasource_datalogger.rst

 TCP Client
 ```````````
-TCP Client is used to establish an IP connection to a data logger connected to the internet
+TCP Client is used to establish an IP connection to a data logger connected to the internet.

 Internet address
-	IP address or Domain name where the device can be contacted
+	IP address or Domain name where the device can be contacted.

 TCP Port
-	TCP Port of the connected device
+	TCP Port of the connected device.

 .. image:: datasource_datalogger_connection_tcpclient.png
 	:scale: 50 %